 How is a boardroom like a battleground?
 According to Brent Gleeson, former Navy SEAL and founder of TakingPoint Leadership, both spaces require communication, collaboration, and a high degree of mental toughness.
 Gleeson wrote that his experience in combat gave him, “a highly valuable and applicable set of tools that translated well to entrepreneurship and leadership in business.”

 Of course, most people aren’t fighting life-or-death battles at their desks every day — but they do face unique and complex challenges.
-On top of their normal job responsibilities, today’s workforce is grappling with an ongoing global pandemic, political polarization, the effects of climate change, and the day-to-day stressors of balancing work and home life.
+On top of their normal job responsibilities, today’s workforce is grappling with a global pandemic, inflation, political polarization, and the day-to-day stressors of balancing work and home life.
 It’s no wonder that nearly 20% of the adult population suffers from an anxiety disorder.

 In such uncertain and chaotic times, why are some employees able to thrive while others barely scrape by?
 The difference often lies in their capacity to quickly recover from difficulties, a skill that can be taught in the workplace through resilience training.

 Resilience is the ability to persevere and recover from adversity.
 When a resilient person experiences hardship, they see it as an opportunistic challenge rather than focusing on self-pity.